CryptikEd/Cryptoforbeginners/README.md

   ![Top 3 Crypto](assets/images/snapshotscfb/top3crypto.PNG)

+ ---

+ ## Technologies Used

+- HTML5 - Delivers the stucture and content for the website
+- CSS3 - Provides the styling for the website
+- Balsamiq - Used to create wireframes for the website
+- Gitpod - Used to develop the website and to push changes to Github repository
+- Github - Used to host and deploy the website
+- VScode - Used initially to write and test code
+- Paint - Used to resize images for readme content

  ## Features Left to Implement

 - Addition of a glossary section to explain common terms and acronyms used in the cryptocurrency space.